FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 ## Question: Missed bookings

-FareHarbor failed to send me webhooks for some bookings.
+FareHarbor failed to send me webhooks for some bookings, rebookings, and/or cancellations.
 What should I do?

 ### Answer